CherylTino/Github-for-Publishers/_posts/2013-11-10-welcome-to-jekyll.markdown

 **Push:** Sending information up to be stored on github.com’s servers

-**Pull:** Pull requests let you tell others about changes you've pushed to a repository on GitHub.
+**Pull:** Pull requests let you tell others about changes you've made to a repository on GitHub.
 Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

 **Repository:** A directory or storage space where your projects can live.
 Users also shorten this to “repo.”
 It can be local to a folder on your computer, or it can be a storage space on GitHub or another online host.
 You can keep code files, text files, image files, etc. inside a repository.